prnvk05/MBTI-Predicting-RNN/README.md

 # MBTI-Predicting-RNN
-In this project, a RNN is used to predict the Myers–Briggs Type Indicator (MBTI) of a person, based on their posts on social media.
+In this project, an RNN is used to predict the Myers–Briggs Type Indicator (MBTI) of a person, based on their posts on social media.
 The dataset for this problem can be found at https://www.kaggle.com/datasnaek/mbti-type

 # Description